the-turing-way/the-turing-way/governance/community-calls/20240712-community-forum.md

 ## 🗣️Welcome!

 *Bring along your tea, coffee, snack and questions about The Turing Way.
-And, while you wait for the event to start - please read more about the event in this document. 🌻*
+And, while you wait for the event to start - please read more about the event in this document.🌻*

 * Date: 12 July 2024
 * Time: 15:00 - 16:30 - see time in your time zone: [https://arewemeetingyet.com/London/2024-07-12/15:00/TTW%20Community%20Call](https://arewemeetingyet.com/London/2024-07-12/15:00/TTW%20Community%20Call)